daviddritschel/Ekman-spiral/README.md

 # Ekman-spiral
 Contains codes and information for computing the Ekman spiral in a wind driven ocean.
-This is based on work by Dritschel, Paldor and Constantin in Ocean Sciences (2020).
+This is based on work by Constantin, Dritschel and Paldor in Geophysical Research Letters (submitted 2020).